Lemoncode/webpack-by-sample/02 Fx/03 Angular 2/README.md

 We will start from sample _02 Fx/00 TypeScript_.

 Summary steps:
- - Installing Angular 1.x libraries.
+ - Install Angular 1.x libraries.
- - Creating the app.
+ - Create the app.
- - Instantiating the app from the html.
+ - Instantiate the app from the html.
- - Creating a component (inline HTML).
+ - Create a component (inline HTML).
- - Creating a service.
+ - Create a service.
- - Displaying the component.
+ - Display the component.
- - Creating an external HTML template and consuming it.
+ - Create an external HTML template and consuming it.

 # Steps to build it

 ## Prerequisites

-Prerequisites, you will need to have nodejs installed in your computer.
-If you want to follow this step guides you will need to take as starting point sample _00 TypeScript_.
+Prerequisites, you will need to have nodejs installed on your computer.
+If you want to follow this guide steps you will need to take as a starting point sample _00 TypeScript_.

 ## steps